roeszler/toptails/README.md

 * An active status also `enables` the spin button to change from a disabled state to a 'clickable' enabled state, promoting the game to continue.

 #### Spin Button
-A close look at the game area from the words 'Bet Amount' to the 'Spin' button, you will see a gradual increase in the font size, boldness and bright colouring.
-This 'pyramidal styling' has been deliberate, with the intention to draw the eye and lead the user intuitively to the object of the game... to spin the button.
+A closer look at the game area from the words 'Bet Amount' to the 'Spin' button, you will see a gradual increase in the font size, boldness and bright colouring.
+This 'pyramidal styling' has been deliberate to attend to user experience design and presented in terms of priority.
+This layout draws the eye and leads the user intuitively to the object of the game... to spin the button.

 ![The Spin Pyramid](assets/images/docs/spinPyramid.webp)